c9/core/plugins/c9.ide.language.go/README.md

 please go to Cloud9 > Preferences > Experimental > Go Code Completion.

-Make sure that go and gocode are installed on your path sudo apt install go go get github.com/stamblerre/gocode
+Make sure that go and gocode are installed on your path
+- sudo apt install go
+- sudo apt install gocode

 ## License